IceWhaleTech/ZimaOS/README.md

 - If you used your desktop system to write the ZimaOS image directly to a boot medium like an S-ATA SSD, connect this back to your Generic x86-64 system.
 - If you used a live operating system (e.g. Ubuntu), shut it down and remove the live operating system USB device.
   1. Plug in an Ethernet cable that is connected to the network.
   2. Power the system on.
-If you have a screen connected to the Zima device or Generic x86-64 system, after a minute you can visit ZimaOS via https://findzima.com.
+If you have a screen connected to the Zima device or Generic x86-64 system, after a minute when you see `Reached target Multi-User System`, you can visit ZimaOS via https://findzima.com.
   3. Default ssh login/password is `root/testonly`